 The designer should keep the County informed of energy saving design alternatives and associated life-cycle cost to help in the decision-making process.
-The County requires certain items to be incorporated into the building such as sustainable design elements, submetering, and solar-ready design.
-In addition, the designer shall perform certain tasks such as presentations to the Wake County Citizens Energy Commission ("Energy Commission"), Life Cycle Cost Analysis for design alternatives, energy modeling and completion of energy status reporting forms.
-The reporting forms are intended to communicate the design status and various options throughout the design process.
-The following checklist is intended to provide an overview of specific designer requirements throughout the design and the deliverables.
+The County requires certain items to be incorporated into the building such as sustainable design elements, submetering, and being designed with solar.
+In addition, the designer shall perform certain tasks such as presentations to the Wake County Citizens Energy Advisory Commission, perform life cycle cost analysis for design alternatives and complete energy models and reporting forms.
+The reporting forms are intended to communicate the design status throughout the design process.
+The following checklist provides an overview of specific designer requirements and deliverables.